 When you go to a doctor, they will most likely ONLY calculate your Body Mass Index (BMI).

-Body Mass Index looks at your height and your weigh; based off this ratio, it tells you whether you are underweight, normal, overweight, or obese.
+Body Mass Index looks at your height and weight; based off this ratio, it tells you whether you are underweight, normal, overweight, or obese.

 Seems pretty straightforward right?
 Obviously, as your weight increases disproportionately compared to your height, you are more likely to be overweight.